 As was mentioned above, the research presented here was largely inspired by the paper \cite{wibmer}.
 In that paper, $k$ is a noetherian ring.
 Wibmer considers an arbitrary ideal $I\subset S$.
 The canonical map $k\to S/I$ corresponds to a morphism of affine schemes $\phi:{\rm Spec}\,S/I\to{\rm Spec}\,k$.
 The main theorem of \cite{wibmer} (Theorem 11) states the existence of a unique decomposition of ${\rm Spec}\,k$ into a finite number of locally closed strata such that on each stratum the reduction of $I$ to each point of the stratum has a reduced Gr\"obner basis of a prescribed shape.
 It is striking to note the analogy of that theorem to Theorem \ref{coprod} of our paper here.
 However, in Wibmer's setting $k$ has to be noetherian, whereas our setting requires no restriction on $k$.

 Our article is organized as follows.
 In Section \ref{notation}, we introduce the basic notions of monic ideals, reduced Gr\"obner bases and standard sets.
-In Section \ref{subfunctors}, we define the Hilbert functor $\HHi^{r}_{S/k}$ and the open subfunctors $\HHi^{\delta}_{S/k}$, where $\delta$ runs through all standard sets of size $r$.
-In Section \ref{standardcovering}, we thoroughly prove that these subfunctors cover the whole functor $\HHi^{r}_{S/k}$.
-That gives us the key to defining the subfunctor $\HHi^{\prime\,\delta}_{S/k}$ of $\HHi^{\delta}_{S/k}$ in Section \ref{bases}.
-In Section \ref{groebnersubfunctors}, we show that from representability of $\HHi^{\delta}_{S/k}$, representability of $\HHi^{\prime\,\delta}_{S/k}$ follows.
-In Section \ref{decomposition}, we show that the Hilbert scheme $\Hi^{r}_{S/k}$ is the disjoint union of the representing schemes $\Hi^{\prime\,\delta}_{S/k}$.
+In Section \ref{subfunctors}, we define the Hilbert functor $\HHi^{d}_{S/k}$ and the open subfunctors $\HHi^{\Delta}_{S/k}$, where $\Delta$ runs through all standard sets of size $d$.
+In Section \ref{standardcovering}, we thoroughly prove that these subfunctors cover the whole functor $\HHi^{d}_{S/k}$.
+That gives us the key to defining the subfunctor $\HHi^{\prec\Delta}_{S/k}$ of $\HHi^{\Delta}_{S/k}$ in Section \ref{bases}.
+In Section \ref{groebnersubfunctors}, we show that from representability of $\HHi^{\Delta}_{S/k}$, representability of $\HHi^{\prec\Delta}_{S/k}$ follows.
+In Section \ref{decomposition}, we show that the Hilbert scheme $\Hi^{d}_{S/k}$ is the disjoint union of the representing schemes $\Hi^{\prec\Delta}_{S/k}$.